tequdev/evernode-docs/docs/source/hosts/evernode-cli.md

     - `evernode governance report <dud host address>` - Propose a dud host candidate using its Xahau account address.
     - `evernode governance help` - Print the command information.

-- `evernode delete <instance name>` - Remove an existing smart contract instance and cancels the lease.
+- `evernode delete <instance name>` - Remove an existing smart contract instance and cancel the lease.
 Any payments made for lost lease duration are not refunded.
     - `<instance name>`: Name of the smart contract instance to be deleted.
-Use `evernode list` to find out instance name.
+Use `evernode list` to find out the instance name.
 - `evernode update` - Apply Evernode software updates.
 Requires sudo.
 - `evernode regkey <operation_type>` - Manages the Regular Key of the host's Xahau account.
     - `<operation_type>` must be either `set` or `delete`.
 Both of these operations require sudo.